Former LAFD Chief Kristin Crowley will appear publicly for 1st time at appeal to be reinstated

 Eyewitness News was told dozens of firefighters will be in attendance to show their support for Crowley.

-Council is expected to vote on her appeal, but that could change.

-Former LAFDChief Kristin Crowley needs 10 votes from the LA City Council to be reinstated
+The council is expected to vote on her appeal, but that could change.
+She needs 10 votes in order to be reinstated as fire chief.

 Bass fired Crowley because she said she was acting in the best interests of public safety and that 1,000 firefighters that could have been on duty the morning the fires broke out were instead sent home on Crowley's watch.